FilipeAPV/TicketingSystem/README.md

   - Form fields need to be validated

 - List of items (Users, Messages, etc)
-  - List tickets per assignee, department,
+  - List tickets per assignee, department.
   - Need to be easily sorted and offer pagination